 You must make sure to keep your stomach and bowels empty before you practice this asana.
 Have your meals at least four to six hours before you do the asana so that your food gets digested and there is enough energy for you to expend during the practice.

-It is best to practice yoga first thing in the morning.
+It is best to practice yoga first thing in the morning after having done some other stretches.
+This forward fold does not come easily, and the body has to be opened first before attempting this asana.
 But in the event you cannot work out in the morning, it is alright to practice it in the evening.

 Style: Hatha Yoga